 Shown in the screenshot is a group of singers.
-Their time spent singing in whole-group harmony is represented by the blue line on the top timeline.
+Their time spent singing in wholegroup harmony is represented by the blue line on the top timeline.
 Amy takes lead for the latter half (about 50% of this the whole-group time).
 Each singer takes lead for a time that is roughly half of her predecessor until finally all are singing in harmony again when Darlene joins the lead.

 As each singer leads about half of the time of her predecessor, we can understand the descriptive statistics in the Excel® spreadsheet above the timelines.
-In the data below, we see that Briana sang for 6.08% of the time of the total video, 24.98% of the time of "Level 1" (aka group harmony) and about half (49.89%) of the time of the prior singer, Amy.
+In the data the total video, 24.98% of the time of "Level 1" (aka group harmony) and about half (49.89%) of the time of the prior singer, Amy.

-F G Н 1
+F G н 1

 Level 3 % Time of Total Video % Time of Level 1 % Time of Level 2 Leve

-Briana 6.08% 24.98% 49.89% Cinc
+Briana 6.08% 24.98% 49.89% Cino